Loading

 The chart below shows that Air India's capacity in the Australian market is now significantly above what it was operating in 2019.

+As with Vietjet and PAL, Air India can benefit from its country's large diaspora.
 The Australian government estimates there are more than 700,000 Indian-born people in Australia, and the total is projected to surpass one million by 2035.
 In terms of tourism, Australia is ranked in the top three places Indians want to visit, Mr Wilson said.

 VIDEO: International inbound travel - meeting demand and building crucial connectivity

-Australia continues to top global lists of must visit destinations for 2024.
 Airlines continue to add routes and increase capacity where they can, with all signs pointing to continued growth through 2024.
 At the same time, some recent political decisions concerning bilateral agreements have brought Australian air services policy into sharp focus.

-• With a number of international markets nearing or at the limits of bilateral capacity, is there a need to rethink the implementation of Australia's 'capacity ahead of demand policy'?
+• With a number of international markets nearing, or at, the limits of bilateral capacity, is there a need to rethink the implementation of Australia's 'capacity ahead of demand policy'?

 • Should more Open Skies agreements be pursued with major regional and trading partners?